FijianRocket/Optimized-Paper-Config/README.md

 # Optimized Paper Config

-Optimized versions of the default PaperMC configuration files for low end severs or to just improve performance in general.
+Optimized versions of the default PaperMC configuration files for low end servers or to just improve performance in general.

 ⚠️ Some plugins may break and some minor gameplay features will cease to function with this config enabled.